osilander/bacterial-genomics-intro/ngs-snakemake/index.rst

 Now what you have this, we can proceed with the rest of the Snakefile and workflow.

+I know this is not easy - but Snakemake will allow you to rapidly make progress and expand the POWER of your workflow.

 .. only:: html

    .. rubric:: References